-Prior to entering into a viatical settlement contract, continuing law requires a viatical settlement provider or viatical settlement broker to provide certain disclosures to the viator (R.C.
-3916.06).
-The act adds to that disclosure a further required disclosure regarding contact with the insured after the execution of the viatical settlement.
-The act limits that contact by allowing only the viatical settlement provider or an authorized representative of the viatical settlement provider and not the viatical settlement broker to contact the insured for the purpose of determining the insured's health status not more than once every three months if the insured has a life expectancy of more than one year or to once every month if the insured has a life expectancy of one year or less.
-Continuing law also specifies that viatical settlement providers are responsible for the actions for their authorized representatives in regards to contacting the insured.
-The act clarifies that viatical settlement providers are not responsible for the actions of subsequent purchasers of the policy.
+The bill adds to that disclosure a further required disclosure regarding contact with the insured after the execution of the viatical settlement.
+Under current law the viatical settlement provider or viatical settlement broker may contact the insured for the purpose of determining the insured's health status not more than once every three months if the insured has a life expectancy of more than one year or to once every month if the insured has a life expectancy of one year or less.
+Current law also specifies that viatical settlement providers and viatical settlement brokers are responsible for the actions for their authorized representatives in regards to contacting the insured.
+The bill limits that contact by allowing only the viatical settlement provider or an authorized representative of the viatical settlement provider to contact the insured under those terms and clarifies that viatical settlement providers are not responsible for the actions of subsequent purchasers of the policy.
 (R.C.
 3916.10.)
-Under the act, a viatical settlement provider must disclose that the viatical settlement provider or viatical settlement provider's representative may contact the insured as described above and for the additional purpose of confirming the insured's residential or business address and telephone number or for other purposes permitted by law.
+Under the bill, a viatical settlement provider or viatical settlement broker must disclose that the viatical settlement provider or viatical settlement provider's representative may contact the insured as described above and for the additional purpose of confirming the insured's residential or business address and telephone number or for other purposes permitted by law.
 (R.C.
 3916.06.)

-Along with the previously mentioned disclosures, continuing law requires the viatical settlement provider or viatical settlement broker to give the viator a brochure that describes the process of viatical settlements.
+Along with the previously mentioned disclosures, current law requires the viatical settlement provider or viatical settlement broker to give the viator a brochure that describes the process of viatical settlements.
 The brochure must be in the form developed by the National Association of Insurance Commissioners (hereafter, NAIC) unless another one is developed by the Superintendent.
-The act allows the Superintendent to develop an alternate form or to approve one.
+The bill allows the Superintendent to develop an alternate form or to approve one.
 (R.C.
 3916.06.)

-Prior to entering into a viatical settlement contract, law largely unchanged by the act specifically requires the viatical settlement provider to disclose information including any affiliation between the viatical settlement provider and the insurer of the policy to be viaticated, the viatical settlement provider's contact information, the contact information of the escrow agent, and the amount and method of calculating the viatical settlement broker's compensation.
-The act adds that the viatical settlement provider must disclose any affiliations or contractual arrangements between the viatical settlement provider and the viatical settlement broker, the extent to which the viator's interest in the benefits of the life insurance policy will be transferred as a result of the viatical settlement, and whether the funds will be in escrow during the transfer process.
+Prior to entering into a viatical settlement contract, current law specifically requires the viatical settlement provider to disclose information including any affiliation between the viatical settlement provider and the insurer of the policy to be viaticated, the viatical settlement provider's contact information, the contact information of the escrow agent, and the amount and method of calculating the viatical settlement broker's compensation.
+The bill adds that the viatical settlement provider must disclose any affiliations or contractual arrangements between the viatical settlement provider and the viatical settlement broker, the extent to which the viator's interest in the benefits of the life insurance policy will be transferred as a result of the viatical settlement, and whether the funds will be in escrow during the transfer process.

-Rather than disclosing the contact information of the escrow agent, the act requires the viatical settlement provider to disclose the following concerning the role of the escrow agent in the viatical settlement transaction (1) an escrow agent will provide escrow services to the parties pursuant to a written agreement, signed by the viatical settlement provider, the viatical settlement broker, and the viator, (2) at the close of escrow, the escrow agent will distribute the proceeds of the sale to the viator, minus any compensation to be paid to any other persons who provided services and to whom the viator has agreed to compensate out of the gross amount offered by the viatical settlement purchaser, (3) all persons receiving any form of compensation under the escrow agreement will be clearly identified, including name, business address, telephone number, and tax identification number.
+Rather than disclosing the contact information of the escrow agent, the bill requires the viatical settlement provider to disclose the following concerning the role of the escrow agent in the viatical settlement transaction (1) an escrow agent will provide escrow services to the parties pursuant to a written agreement, signed by the viatical settlement provider, the viatical settlement broker, and the viator, (2) at the close of escrow, the escrow agent will distribute the proceeds of the sale to the viator, minus any compensation to be paid to any other persons who provided services and to whom the viator has agreed to compensate out of the gross amount offered by the viatical settlement purchaser, (3) all persons receiving any form of compensation under the escrow agreement will be clearly identified, including name, business address, telephone number, and tax identification number.
 (R.C.
 3916.06.)